-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Vaginal fluid or discharge will be examined from women.
-Urine, semen, or penis discharge will be examined from men.
+Urine, semen, or penile discharge will be examined from men.
 The samples can be sent to a lab to confirm trichomoniasis.

 Trichomoniasis is can be treated with antibiotics.
-The antibiotic may be given in a single dose or for a week long course.
+The antibiotic may be given in a single dose or a weeklong course.

 Centers for Disease Control and Prevention